Top 10 Deck Styles and How to Choose the Right One for Your Home

 Cons:

-Ideal for: Homeowners in Crossville and surrounding areas looking for a straightforward, budget-friendly deck option for entertaining and relaxing.
+Ideal for: Homeowners in Crossville and the Upper Cumberland looking for a budget-friendly, functional outdoor space for entertaining and relaxing.

 2. Multi-Level Deck

-Multi-level decks feature two or more platforms at different heights, connected by stairs or pathways.
-This style is particularly popular in the hilly landscapes found throughout East Tennessee.
+Multi-level decks feature two or more platforms at different heights connected by stairs.
+This style is especially popular across East Tennessee's hilly landscapes.

 Pros:

-• Creates distinct zones for different activities (dining, lounging, grilling)
+• Creates distinct zones for dining, lounging, and grilling

 • Works beautifully with sloped yards